TigranZhamakochyan/power-outages-analysis/README.md

 Significance Level: 0.05

-**Results:**
+Results:\
-Mean duration severe weather: 3899.71 minutes
+Mean duration severe weather: 3899.71 minutes\
-Mean duration non-weather: 1499.852 minutes
+Mean duration non-weather: 1499.852 minutes\
-Observed difference: 2399.857 minutes
+Observed difference: 2399.857 minutes\
 P-value: 0.0

 I reject the null hypothesis.
 The data is consistent with the alternative hypothesis that severe weather outages last significantly longer than non-weather outages.
-Note that this does not prove causation — only that the association is unlikely due to chance.
+This does not prove causation, but only that the association is unlikely due to chance.

 <iframe src="assets/hyp_test.html" width="900" height="500" frameborder="0"></iframe>